-Maki graduated from the Johns Hopkins University, studied violin with Berl Senofsky at Peabody Conservatory, and trained with Sheri Greenawald at San Francisco Opera and Yefim Maizel at Metropolitan Opera.
+Maki graduated premed from the Johns Hopkins University, studied violin under Berl Senofsky at Peabody Conservatory, and trained with Sheri Greenawald at the San Francisco Opera and Yefim Maizel at the Metropolitan Opera.

 fun facts